Vital Signs (band): Upheaval and break-up in 1998

 While on the US and UK tour, the Signs felt the need of Hyatt; therefore upon returning to Pakistan, the band quickly reconciled with Hyatt, and fired Zaki.
 Ahmad joined the band and played guitar for the rest of the pending album, with Hyatt on keyboards.
 For the fourth album, the Signs collaborated with Shoaib Mansoor; all of the songs were written by Mansoor and sung by Jamshed.

 Finally in 1995, the Signs released Hum Tum which gained positive response from the country's electronic media.
 According to the music critics, the music mood on Hum Tum was somber, but more stoic and fatalistic, with Junaid's brilliantly vocals and Shoaib Mansoor's words of fatalistic resignation in the album.
 In spite of its success, the Signs faced competition when the media constantly compared the Vital Signs to Junoon, led by rival and former guitarist Salman Ahmad.

-The aesthetic and commercial success of the album wasn't enough as Rohail and Shahzad were ideologically and aesthetically drifting away from Juniad Jamshed and Shoaib Mansoor.
+The aesthetic and commercial success of the album was not enough as Rohail and Shahzad were ideologically and aesthetically drifting away from Juniad Jamshed and Shoaib Mansoor.
 The Signs struggled to keep itself united when the Signs toured to South Africa without its band leader Hyatt.
 The media then quickly speculated about the break-up of the band as early as 1996.
 Though Hyatt joined the Signs in 1997, the Signs made its final tour in the UK.

 Though the band's demise was never officially announced, by 1998 when the Signs were offered a deal by Pepsi Pakistan Inc. for another album, Rohail declined, signaling the end of Vital Signs.
 Junaid Jamshed went on to pursue a career as a solo singer, and Shahzad Hasan concentrated on his work as a music producer with Rohail Hyatt who formed a production company, known as "Pyramid Productions".

 After years

 VS-Remixes release in 1999

 In 1999, Rohail Hyatt released the collection of the Signs album songs, mixed with music remixes.
 The VS-Remixes received negative reception from its music journalists, though interested in the idea.
-The VS-Remixes album's only one single, "Maula", which was the only original piece, escaped mediocrity and garnered positive marks.
-Maula, a patriotic song, became an ultimate success and the song received a lot of appraisal from the music journalists.
+The VS-Remixes album's only one single, "Maula", which was the only original piece, escaped mediocrity and garnered positive marks.Maula, a patriotic song, became an ultimate success and the song received a lot of appraisal from the music journalists.